 - 5 bargaining agent representatives, one each from KFT, KUAFF, CWA, IFPTE, and PBA

-- 12 members representing the major University divisions: the VP (or designee) and one member from Academic Affairs, Operations, Campus Planning/Facilities, Institutional Advancement, Student Affairs, and University Relations.
-This segment of the Council’s membership should include representation from Kean Ocean as well as representation of staff from different levels in Kean’s organizational structure.
+- 12 members representing the major University divisions: the VP (or designee) and one member from Academic Affairs, Administration & Finance, Planning, Enrollment Management, Student Affairs, and University Relations.

-- Ex Officio members (Middle States Coordinator, Director of Accreditation and Assessment, Director of Institutional Research)
+- Ex Officio members (Director of Accreditation and Assessment, Director of Institutional Research)

 Terms of service will be for a period of three (3) years with the exception of student members and bargaining unit representatives.
 Two consecutive appointments will be followed by a one-year hiatus with exception of Vice Presidents and Ex Officio members.